Shifting the Sweet Spot: High-Performance Matrix-Free Method for High-Order Elasticity: Four-Stage Optimization of the Linear-Elasticity PA Operator

+This section details the four-stage optimization stack we apply to MFEM's baseline linear-elasticity Partial Assembly operator (\texttt{ElasticityIntegrator}, MFEM~v4.8).
+The four stages are: (i) macro-kernel fusion that merges gradient interpolation, stress evaluation, and the operator action into one element-local kernel (Section~\ref{ssec:macro_kernel_fusion}); (ii) Voigt notation that replaces the symmetric $3\times 3$ stress and strain by their six independent components (Section~\ref{ssec:voigt_optimization}); (iii) sum factorization that decomposes the per-element contraction into a sequence of one-dimensional contractions and applies the geometry transformation in-line (Section~\ref{ssec:sum_factorization_algo}); and (iv) a slice-wise reorganization of the contraction loops that keeps the working set in L1/L2 cache (Section~\ref{ssec:loop_optimization}).

+Sections~\ref{ssec:macro_kernel_fusion}--\ref{ssec:loop_optimization} are organized around the cost removed at each stage.
+Macro-kernel fusion removes the operator-wide \texttt{QVec} round trip, Voigt notation removes redundant symmetric-tensor storage and arithmetic, sum factorization replaces dense element contractions by one-dimensional tensor contractions, and the slice-wise loop organization bounds the element-local working set.
+The last two stages are described along the forward/backward dataflow of the final kernel: Section~\ref{ssec:sum_factorization_algo} presents the forward tensor contractions and the intermediate \texttt{sm1} required by the subsequent $Z$ contraction, while Section~\ref{ssec:loop_optimization} analyzes the slice-wise organization, including the cross-slice role of \texttt{sm1}, together with pointwise stress evaluation and the backward transpose contractions.

-In the Finite Element Method, high-order elements (i.e., large polynomial degree~$p$) can achieve equivalent accuracy with fewer Degrees of Freedom (DoFs), but at the cost of significantly increased computational complexity and memory requirements per element.
-In practice, the choice of~$p$ is a trade-off between application demands and computational cost: industry often uses lower orders ($p=1$ or $p=2$\cite{gokhale2008practical}) to control costs, whereas cutting-edge academic research explores higher orders (e.g., $7 \leq p \leq 11$\cite{karp2022high}) in pursuit of ultimate efficiency.
-Considering memory footprint, arithmetic intensity, and the shifting trend of the performance "sweet spot," we select the range of $p=1-8$ as the core optimization target for this study to systematically evaluate the performance of our strategies across different polynomial degrees.
+In practice, the choice of~$p$ is a trade-off between application demands and computational cost: engineering workflows often use lower orders ($p=1$ or $p=2$ \cite{gokhale2008practical}) to control cost, whereas high-order research explores larger orders (e.g., $7 \leq p \leq 11$ \cite{karp2022high}) in pursuit of efficiency.
+We select $p\in\{1,2,4,8\}$ as the core range because it covers both the low-order baseline operator-throughput sweet spot and the high-order regime where the optimized PA operator is expected to become advantageous.